deltafixes/liferay-google-calendar-connector/README.md

-# Liferay Google Calendar Connector
+# Liferay Connector for Google Calendar

 With the help of this plugin user can sync their Liferay's calendar with google calendar.
 This plugin is shipped with multiple synchronization options as below.